 The Bisantis Bridge, also known as Viadotto Bisantis, is one of the most distinctive structures in southern Italy.
-Located in the Calabria region, it serves not only as a vital element of road infrastructure connecting key parts of the region, but also as an attractive tourist destination.
-The ceremonial opening of the structure in 1962 redefined the boundaries of construction possibilities, making it an essential stop on any trip to Catanzaro.
+Located in Catanzaro, Calabria, spanning the Fiumarella stream valley, it serves not only as a vital element of road infrastructure but also as a striking feature in the city's panorama.
+The structure was completed in 1960 and redefined the boundaries of construction possibilities, making it an essential stop on any trip to Catanzaro.

 Viadotto Bisantis – A Key Link in Calabria's Urban Transport

 Viadotto Bisantis plays a fundamental role in Catanzaro's transport system, integrating various forms of communication in the Calabria region.
 As a central transport hub, it connects the most important urban and regional arteries, making it a strategic element of road infrastructure.
-The concept of connecting the western part of the city with the Due Mari trunk road was born in the post-war period, aiming to break the geographical isolation of the historic centre.
+The concept of bridging the valley to connect different parts of the city was born in the post-war period, aiming to break the geographical isolation of the historic centre.

 Bus Connection Network